martar27/nlp2/README.md

 ## Usage

+1. **Preprocess the data**: Run `data_loader.py` to load the SAMSum dataset and build the vocabulary.
+2. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
+3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

+For more detailed instructions, refer to the comments within each script.
 1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset and build the vocabulary.
 2. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
 3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.